Kull-AG/DbAccessCodeGen/README.md

 ```

 The most advanced use case currently is customizing naming convetion.
 You can set the NamingJS Value in the Yaml file that points to a JavaScript file which allows overwriting all methods of the [NamingHandler](DbAccessCodeGen/Configuration/NamingHandler.cs).
 An example can be found in the [Test project](DbCode.Test/naming.js)

-This is yet to be documented, however the Tests/project provides examples.